Home

 The most successful of the early tuning fork instruments.

 Dulcitone The Dulcitone was designed in 1860 by Thomas Machell & Sons of Glasgow.
 As far as I know it remained in production until the 1920s.
-My experience of this instrument was in the mid 1960s, when I overhauled one for a friend.
+My experience of this instrument was in the early 1960s, when I overhauled one for a friend.

 It is a light portable keyboard instrument, usually 5 octave, with folding legs.
 Uses a downstriking form of the English grand piano action, with single escapement.
 The key front pushes this mechanism down.

 The tone source is a set of U shaped steel bars, using the tuning fork principle.
 Giving a mellow tone & good sustain.
 Originally held by leather straps, spring steel was used later.
-Struck by felt dressed hammers.
+Struck by traditional felt dressed hammers.

 A solid harp frame is not needed, reducing weight.
 On older models, tone bars tend to fall out of place in transit, solved by a simple mechanism.
 A pedal pulls a cord, wrapped round a rotating, sprung wooden rod.
-This is set with a row of thin steel rods, which 'comb' the bars into position.
+This is set with a row of thin steel tines, which 'comb' the tone bars into position.
 The spirit of Heath Robinson was alive & well.

 Rhodes piano tuning